Learned iterative networks: An operator learning perspective: Operator learning

-One now needs to set-up the appropriate learning problem so that training the neural operator $\RecOp_{\NNparam} \colon \DataSpace \to \RecSpace$ corresponds to approximating $\RecOp$ (learning-to-optimise).
-One way to set-up the learning problem would be to use the objective function as the loss as in \cite{Banert:2020aa,Banert:2024aa}.
-This is similar to approaches for solving a \ac{PDE} based on \acp{PINN} where the loss-function consists of the \ac{PDE} and its boundary conditions.
-Other similar approaches are nicely surveyed in \cite[Section~4]{Carioni:2025aa}.
-We will discuss a possible training shortly in Section \ref{sec:unsuperlearn}.
+The next step is to set-up an appropriate learning problem so that training the neural operator $\RecOp_{\NNparam} \colon \DataSpace \to \RecSpace$ corresponds to approximating $\RecOp$ (learning-to-optimise).
+Any learning task that requires access to values of $\RecOp(\data)$ in \eqref{eq:learning2Opt_reconOp} will quickly become unfeasible.
+This also means that a classical supervised approach as in \eqref{eq:SupDataX-Loss} is unfeasible as its empirical counterpart \eqref{eq:SupDataX-Loss_emp} assumes access to pairs $(\signal_i,\data_i)$ where $\signal_i \in \RecSpace$ minimises $\signal \mapsto \CostFunc_{\data_i}(\signal)$.
+Obtaining sufficient amount of such paired data $(\signal_i,\data_i)$ may be impossible.
+An alternative could be \eqref{eq:UnsupDataY-Loss}, but this learning task results in a bi-level optimisation problem as the target operator in \eqref{eq:learning2Opt_reconOp} is itself given as the solution of an optimisation problem.
+Hence, it is non-trivial to evaluate it and also to compute its derivative, thus rendering approaches based on \eqref{eq:UnsupDataY-Loss} as unfeasible.

-It is important to note that learned iterative networks that are based on an optimisation solver do not automatically fall under learning-to-optimise, if the corresponding learning problem is not appropriately chosen.
-In particular, the majority of unrolling methods that will be discussed later are different to learning-to-optimise.
+Given the above considerations, a better way to set-up the learning task for learning to optimise is to consider an unsupervised approach.
+In particular, one can use the objective function as the loss as in \cite{Banert:2020aa,Banert:2024aa}, which is similar to the \acp{PINN} approach for solving a \ac{PDE} where the loss-function consists of the \ac{PDE} and its boundary conditions.
+Other similar approaches are nicely surveyed in \cite[Sec.~4]{Carioni:2025aa}.
+There are systematic comparisons of how such learning-to-optimise approaches perform compared to handcrafted methods for minimising $\signal \mapsto \CostFunc_{\data}(\signal)$ for some given $\data$.
+These include systematic tests against several classes of large-scale smooth and non-smooth convex optimisation problems taken from inverse problems in imaging.
+Results show superior performance of learning-to-optimise approach compared to established accelerated solvers, the interested reader may consult \cite[Sec.~5.6]{Banert:2024aa}.